microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/oci/oci_terraform_ubuntu/_index.md

  Create the API SSL Key

  * You will need an SSL key pair to enable Terraform to connect to the OCI API under your identity.
-Start by generating a key
+Start by generating a key.

     ```shell
     $openssl genrsa -out oci_api_key.pem 2048